mozilla/FoxPuppet/docs/user_guide.rst

     foxpuppet.browser.open_window(private=True)

-:Note: The default behavior for open window is to open a non-private window.
+:Note: The default behavior for :py:func:`~foxpuppet.browser.open_window` is to open a non-private window.

 Check if a window is private
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~